mozilla/bedrock/docs/install.rst

 This is a great place for coders and non-coders alike to contribute!
 Please note most of the documentation is currently in `reStructuredText <https://bashtage.github.io/sphinx-material/basics.html>`_ but we also support `Markdown <https://www.markdownguide.org/>`_ files.

 If you see a typo or similarly small change, you can use the "Edit in GitHub" link to propose a fix through GitHub.
-Note: you will not see your change directly committed to the master branch.
-You will commit the change to a separate branch so it can be reviewed by a staff member before merging to master.
+Note: you will not see your change directly committed to the main branch.
+You will commit the change to a separate branch so it can be reviewed by a staff member before merging to main.

 If you want to make a bigger change or `find a Documentation issue on the repo <https://github.com/mozilla/bedrock/labels/Documentation>`_, it is best to edit and preview locally before submitting a pull request.
 You can do this with Docker or Local installations.
 Run the commands from your root folder.
 They will build documentation and start a live server to auto-update any changes you make to a documentation file.